Decoding China: Striving for a new world order – DW – 07/05/2024

 Decoding China: Striving for a new world orderJuly 5, 2024

 The 71-year-old Tokayev is only one month older than Xi and speaks fluent Chinese.
-From 1985 to 1991, he served as a Soviet diplomat in the Chinese capital Beijing.
+From 1985 to 1991, he served as a Soviet diplomat in Beijing.

 It is not only linguistically that the two get on brilliantly.
 The Kazakh and Chinese heads of state also share common interests.